Visiting Walt Disney World’s Animal Kingdom with Babies & Toddlers:

 Speaking of the Dinosaur! ride, it’s awesome.
 It’s also really, really scary.
 It does have a height requirement of 40″.
 But even then if you think your child will be ok, prepare them for the dinosaurs.
 Cover their ears and eyes if you need to.
 My then-7-year-old kept her eyes shut!

-The Na’vi River Journey is a must-ride, especially if you won’t be visiting Animal Kingdom at night to see everything glow.
-It’s a gentle boat ride like Magic Kingdom‘s It’s a Small World but through a bioluminescent rainforest, with Disney’s most advanced animatronics yet.
+The Na’vi River Journey is a must-ride with a baby or toddler, especially if you won’t be visiting Animal Kingdom at night to see everything glow.
+It’s a gentle boat ride like Magic Kingdom‘s It’s a Small World but through a bioluminescent rainforest, with Disney‘s most advanced animatronics yet.
+It’s truly one of Disney’s best rides for babies.

 Dining at Animal Kingdom with Babies & Toddlers: